 This course focuses on the emotion of anger and its relationship to their past.
 Participants are instructed on efforts to control their response to anger and how to identify triggers, recognize physical anger signals, and get in touch with self-talk.
 Role playing is commonly used to encourage participants to think before reacting, placing their intellect above their emotion.

 In this course, self-perception as well as media are explored.
 Participants use art materials to create drawings, etc. based on given themes and share them with the class.

 Inmates are also offered the opportunity to prepare and test for the GED exam.

-The purpose of this program is to provide offenders with specific skills and strategies that will assist them upon their return to a high risk living environment.
-The offender will identify the most common relapse traps and determine what relapse preventive strategies to use to maintain sobriety.
+The purpose of this program is to provide specific skills and strategies that will assist each participant upon their return to a high risk living environment.
+Participants will identify the most common relapse traps and determine what relapse preventive strategies they can use to maintain sobriety.

 This is a video class on change through cognitive psychology and changing thoughts.

-Choices is a 90 day substance abuse recovery program available to both male and female inmates housed in the Justice Center.
+Choices is a 90-day substance abuse recovery program available to both male and female inmates housed in the Justice Center.
 Inmates are sentenced to the program by the St. Louis County Judicial Courts.
-Inmates participate in a 90 day shock incarceration, which includes psycho-educational treatment programs that incorporate a 12 step recovery program.
-Inmates learn about addiction and how it affects their lives by attending group sessions, educational classes, lectures and individual counseling.
-Our mission is to empower participants to choose a lifestyle free of alcohol, other drug addictions and criminal behavior.
+Inmates participate in a 90 day shock incarceration, which includes psycho-educational treatment programs that incorporate a 12-step recovery program.

 The Choices program is broken into five phases: Criminality, Substance Abuse, Anger Management, Life Management, and Relapse Prevention/After care.